mikeyindev/expensify/README.md

 [css-loader](https://github.com/webpack-contrib/css-loader) - Resolves `@import` statements like `import/require()`.

+[mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) - Used to extract CSS from bundle into a separate CSS file.
+It creates a CSS file per JS file which contains CSS.
+Supports SourceMaps.

 [node-sass](https://github.com/sass/node-sass) - Provides Node binding to LibSass, the CSS preprocessor written in C.

 [sass-loader](https://github.com/webpack-contrib/sass-loader) - Compiles SASS into CSS using `node-sass`.
 Requires `node-sass` and `webpack` as peer dependencies.